This is the sixth installment of December's countdown of Quizzify's Greatest Hits.

 Preposterous?
 Yes—but that is exactly what people with eating disorders (ED) are forced to endure in many wellness programs.
 They are urged to eat less, and docked points or money if they don’t.
 Most importantly, they are shamed into relapses by vendors who have no idea the harm they’re causing—and who have no desire to spend money to train their employees to avoid them.

-Yet, eating disorders have the highest mortality rate of any mental illness, killing one victim every 62 minutes.
+Yet, eating disorders have the highest mortality rate of any mental illness not involving substance abuse, killing one victim every 62 minutes.
 You will see from the four stories below that workplace wellness can actually exacerbate the problem, causing eating disorder relapses, and sometimes hospital admissions.
 (As a percentage of total admissions, hospital admissions for anorexia in the commercially insured population have climbed 17% since 2000, despite the vast increase in outpatient and residential treatment options.)
 While it has been proven that wellness programs have had no impact nationally on admissions for diabetes and heart attacks, it is apparent that the same can’t be said for anorexia nervosa.